sxn2012/ujs_security/code/courses-ujs/课程设计/os/Readme.md

 4.6.V-Operation
 ReleaseSemaphore(s,1,NULL);
 Note: Above Functions can only be used in Windows.
-5. The result of the practice and the analysis of result 5.1.the result of the pratice
+5. Analysis of the result
-£¨1£©initial result

-£¨2£©random time result
-¢Ù

-¢Ú

-5.2.Analysis of the result
 Firstly, Customer 1 entered the lobby and chose manual service window to purchase tickets.
 The choice is manual window 1 as there is no customer in front of every manual window.
 After a few minutes, customer 1 finished purchasing and exited the lobby.
 Then, Customer 2 entered the lobby and chose manual service window to purchase tickets.
 The choice is manual window 1 as there is no customer in front of every manual window.
 Additionally, Customer 3 entered the lobby and chose machine service to purchase tickets.
 The choice is machine 1 as there is no customer in front of every machine.